-However, due to significant fluctuations in the properties values among different land use categories, following differential rates are proposed to be applied to all of its rateable assessments in 2023/2024 Financial Year.
+However, due to significant fluctuations in the properties values among different land use categories, following differential rates have been applied to all of its rateable assessments in 2023/2024 Financial Year.
 They are:

-A Residential/Other 1.00
+A Residential/Other

-B Vacant Land 1.20
+B Vacant Land

-C Commercial/Industry 1.45
+C Commercial/Industry

-Primary Production 0.98
+D Primary Production

+1.00

+1.20

+1.45

+0.98

-Above proposed changes to the differential rates will ensue;
+Above changes to the differential rates will ensue;

 - A the impact of significant valuation fluctuations on rates is smoothed out.
-(This will not generate additional rates income but will only change the % of rates being contributed by particular land use category); - B address ESCOSA comment in relation to Adelaide Plains Council having high residential rates; - C discourage land holding/banking in relation to vacant land parcels; - reduce the time between development approval for land subdivisions and issuing of land title; - encourage economic and residential activity through the development of vacant land; and - F achieve a maximum number of ratepayers with a rate increase of less than 7%.
+(This will not generate additional rates income but will only change the % of rates being contributed by particular land use category); - B address ESCOSA comment in relation to Adelaide Plains Council having high residential rates; - C discourage land holding/banking in relation to vacant land parcels; - D reduce the time between development approval for land subdivisions and issuing of land title; - E encourage economic and residential activity through the development of vacant land; and - F achieve a maximum number of ratepayers with a rate increase of less than 5%.

+encourage

+economic and

+residential activity

+through the

+development of

-encourage economic and residential activity through the development of vacant land
+vacant land